Coke withdraws from group that backs Stand Your Ground law

 Bruce Freed, president of the Center for Political Accountability in Washington, said he was not surprised that Pepsi and Coke were ahead of the pack in distancing themselves from ALEC, because they could be more vulnerable to a consumer boycott than other companies.

-“Companies recognize that political spending poses a risk,” said Freed, whose group is also pressing companies to disclose more about their spending.
+“Companies recognize that political spending poses a risk,” said Freed, whose group is also pressing companies to rein in their spending.

 ALEC, which describes its mission as to advance the principles of free markets, limited government, federalism, and individual liberty, said it would welcome back Coke if it ever had a change of heart.